 There are a variety of cultural factors that contribute to mommy guilt and shame.

-At a macro level, we have the ‘good mothering’ ideology, which shapes our perceptions of what constitutes being a good mother.
+At a macro level, we have the ‘good mothering’ ideology, shaping our perceptions of what constitutes a good mother.

 At a meso level, mothers compare themselves to others in the community.

-In the US, the ‘good mother’ ideology is child-centered and time-consuming 12.
+In the US, the ‘good mother’ ideology is child-centered and time-consuming.11

-Women find themselves frustrated, exhausted, and angry in their attempts to satisfy these skewed and unrealistic expectations of good mothers.
+Women have mom guilt for getting frustrated, exhausted, or angry in their attempts to satisfy these skewed and unrealistic expectations of good mothers.

 One shift in mindset is all you need

-Did you notice what’s wrong with this version of an perfect mom?
+Did you notice what’s wrong with this version of a perfect mom?

-Mothers are often judged by their time commitment to their children, as well as how much time they spend doing things for them.
+Mothers are often judged by their time commitment to their children and how much time they spend doing things for them.